Things to Know When Raising a Kitten

 Here are some great, low-cost ideas:

-- Naturally, they love to chase and pounce so it can be fun to watch them stalk a laser pointer or wind-up mouse.
+- Naturally, they love to chase and pounce, so watching them stalk a laser pointer or wind-up mouse can be fun.
 If using a laser pointer, direct it to a cuddly toy at times, allowing your kitty to ‘catch’ their prey.
 Afterward, give them a yummy treat so they feel the satisfaction of a ‘successful’ hunt.

 - Cats are Christopher Columbus’s of the animal world and absolutely love to explore, so why not turn this behavior into a game?
 Hide some hard kibble in various cardboard boxes around the living room so they can learn how to sniff out the treats and get to them.